First King of Shannara: Plot summary

 Horrified by the consequences of the First War of the Races, most of the Druids at Paranor stopped studying the arcane arts and turned to the sciences of the Old World.

 Brona, now known as the Warlock Lord, had been behind the First War of the Races, and was thought to have died during it.
 But he had secretly survived, and now has come to make a new war upon the Races.
 He is now stronger than ever, gathering spirits from the netherworld and a massive Troll and Gnome army under his banner.
 Brona's first target is Paranor, the home of the Druids who defeated him during the First War of the Races.
 He easily wipes out the Druid order.

 The only survivors are the followers of Bremen, an outcast Druid who continued to study the mystic arts and tried to warn the council before it was too late.
 Bremen had been cast from the Druid Council because he had an interest in magic, now forbidden since the disaster that turned the Druid Brona into the Warlock Lord.
 As a result, the council didn't trust him.
 Along with Tay Trefenwyd and Risca, who are the only Druids who believe Bremen and leave with him, Bremen leaves Paranor.

 Later, the three are joined by Mareth, an apprentice Druid with innate magic, as well as empathic powers.
 After reaching the Hadeshorn and summoning the shade of Galaphile, Bremen is given four visions.
 Bremen learns that the Warlock Lord seeks the Black Elfstone, which would grant him tremendous power.
 Bremen sends Tay Trefenwyd to recover the Black Elfstone before the Warlock Lord can, and sends Risca to warn and aid the Dwarves from the army of the Warlock Lord.

 Tay Trefenwyd, along with his best friend Jerle Shannara go to the king to seek his aid.
 However, the entire royal family is destroyed by the Warlock Lord's minions, all but for two young grandchildren.
-Tay starts to go and search for the Black Elfstone, believing action better than inaction, taking with him Jerle Shannara, as well as a small party of Elven Hunters, and Preia Starle, who loves Jerle Shannara, but whom Tay Trefenwyd loves.
+Tay starts to go and search for the Black Elfstone, believing that action is better than inaction, taking with him Jerle Shannara, as well as a small party of Elven Hunters, and Preia Starle, who loves Jerle Shannara, but whom Tay Trefenwyd loves.
 However, Tay never even speaks of his love for her, as his loyalty to Jerle is so strong.

 Tay eventually comes upon where the Black Elfstone is hidden, with an ancient race called the Chew Magna, who have been subverted by the magic of the Black Elfstone.
 Cloaking himself in magic that makes him one of them, Tay manages to recover the Black Elfstone.
 However, upon leaving the Chew Magna, they are discovered by the Warlock Lord's minions, and Tay has no magic left, having spent it all recovering the elfstone.